Simeone Foundation Automotive Museum

 The Simeone Foundation Automotive Museum is an automotive museum located at 6825 Norwitch Drive in Philadelphia, Pennsylvania.
 The museum's collection consists of approximately 75 racing sports cars and has been assembled over more than 50 years by Frederick A. Simeone, a retired neurosurgeon and native of Philadelphia.

 Frederick Simeone has been ranked the #1 car collector by the Classic Car Trust Registry.

 History

 Frederick Simeone's father was a general practitioner who ran his medical practice out of a rowhouse in the Kensington section of Philadelphia.
 When his father died in 1972, Simeone was left with $8,000 and 4 cars which were stored in a garage on Clearfield Street.
 He grew this collection over the next four decades, and in 2008 he donated the entire collection of cars to the museum's foundation, which now owns the titles to the cars.
-From 1982 until the Museum's opening in June 2008, the cars were stored in a garage near 8th and Lombard Streets in Philadelphia.
+From 1982 until the museum's opening in June 2008, the cars were stored in a garage near 8th and Lombard Streets in Philadelphia.

-Dr. Simeone passed away at the age of 86 on June 11, 2022.
+Dr. Simeone died at the age of 86 on June 11, 2022.